TeamJohnLua/IDEAS/README.md

 - (C) Something SS13-esque.
 Probably using spacebuild assets.
 Obviously much, much simpler because time constraints.
 - (D) Something similar to Elite Dankerous/Solarpower
 - (E) Something where you cooperatively control a spaceship.
 Could also use spacebuild assets?
 Something like this, but actually inside the ship? http://www.artemis.eochu.com/
-- (F) RTS?
-An RTS would be cool, but doing it in space could be a PITA.

 ### Parakeet's Preferences
-Greatest to Least: C B E A D F
+Greatest to Least: C B E A D

 ### Zerf's Preferences
-Greatest to Least: C E A D B F
+Greatest to Least: C E A D B